Explosive eruption rocks volcano on Caribbean's St. Vincent - WTMJ

 As dozens of people streamed toward safer ground, officials worried the pandemic could hamper evacuation efforts.

 Gonsalves said people have to be vaccinated if they go aboard a cruise ship or are granted temporary refuge in another island.
-He said two Royal Caribbean cruise ships arrived Friday and a third in the coming days, as well as two Carnival cruise ships.
+He said two Royal Caribbean cruise ships and two Carnival Cruise Lines ones arrived Friday.
 Islands that have said they would accept evacuees include St. Lucia, Grenada, Barbados and Antigua.

 He said he was talking to Caribbean governments to accept people’s ID cards if they don’t have a passport.